John S. Williams House and Farm

-John S. Williams House and Farm, also known as Old Chatham Sheepherding Farm and Inn, is a historic home and farm designated a national historic district and located at Chatham in Columbia County, New York.
-The district includes seven contributing buildings.
+John S. Williams House and Farm, also formerly known as Old Chatham Sheepherding Farm and Inn, is a historic home and farm designated a national historic district and located in Old Chatham, in Columbia County, New York.
+The property includes seven contributing buildings.
 They are: the main house, a farm employee cottage, another cottage, a stone tool shed (originally a smoke house), and three small barns / garages.
 The main house is a two-story, frame building with a center hall plan.
-The house dates to the about 1770, but was extensively enlarged and remodelled in 1935–1936 in the Colonial Revival style, under direction by New York City architects Polhemus & Coffin.
+The house dates to the about 1770, but was extensively enlarged and remodeled in 1935–1936 in the Colonial Revival style, under direction by New York City architects Polhemus & Coffin.

 It was listed on the National Register of Historic Places in 1996.

+As of 2020, the farm portion of the property is owned and managed by Silver Brothers Spirits Company.
+Silver Brothers is a New York State farm distillery specializing in terroir-driven whiskey made from grain grown on the property.